-@matklad , @Laurențiu Nicola , though this one is merged, I'd like to settle whether which specific architectures and on which os need to be filtered out.
-Maybe we should only allow users with the same os and arch as for the one we build on ci only?
+@matklad , @Laurențiu Nicola , though this one is merged, I'd like to settle which specific architectures and on which os are needed to be filtered out.
+Maybe we should only allow users with the same os and arch as the one we build on ci?

 Maybe we should only allow users with the same os and arch as the one we build on ci?

 That's the point, since the binaries aren't really more portable than that.
 And if we add support for new targets we can relax the self-update check.